Teichlab/tracer/README.md

 TraCeR uses a configuration file to point it to the locations of files that it needs and a couple of other options.
 By default, this is `tracer.conf` in the same directory as the TraCeR executable.
 The `-c` option to the various tracer modules allows you to specify any other file to act as the configuration file.

-**Important:** If you  specify relative paths in the config file these will be used as relative to the directory that contains the `tracer` executable.
+**Important:** If you  specify relative paths in the config file these will be used as relative to the main installation directory.
+For example, `resources/igblast_dbs/mouse` will resolve to `/<wherever you installed tracer>/tracer/resources/igblast_dbs/mouse`.

 ###External tool locations###
 Edit `tracer.conf` (or a copy) so that the paths within the `[tool_locations]` section point to the executables for all of the required tools.